joseeden/joeden/docs/023-Computer-Science/011-Python/010-Starter-Notes.md

 **Functions** perform specific tasks in code.

 - Example: `print()` outputs a message to the screen.
-- More functions will be introduced later.

 **Keywords** are reserved words used to form instructions in Python.

 - Examples: `for`, `in`, `if`, `def`.
 - Full list includes: `False`, `True`, `None`, `return`, `break`, etc.
-- No need to memorize; each will be covered as needed.

 ## Implicit vs. Explicit Conversion